 Potato cultivars will also differ in days required to reach maturity based on the access to light and soil conditions of your garden.
 Try to choose a planting cycle and potato variety that will mature in your garden setting when temperatures are mild, not above 80°F and not below 40°F.

 Harvesting New Potatoes

-You can harvest “new” potatoes once the canopy flowers have bloomed, which is usually about six to eight weeks after the potato plants begin to grow.
-These baby potatoes range from one- to two-inches in diameter.
-Excavate lightly next to the plants and gently dig out a few tubers from each plant.
+You can harvest “new” potatoes once the canopy flowers have bloomed, which is usually about six to eight weeks after the potato plants grow.
+These baby potatoes range from one- to two inches in diameter.
+Excavate lightly next to the plants and gently dig out a few potatoes from each plant.

 Harvesting Main Crop Potatoes

 Potatoes that you plan to store and use through the fall and winter should be harvested when mature.
-Depending on the cultivar, you can plan for between 70 and 120 days to harvest mature potatoes.
+Depending on the cultivar, you can plan for between 70 and 120 days to harvest potatoes when they’re mature.
 The yellowing or browning of the potato plant stem and leaves indicates that the tubers have reached maturity.

 Stop irrigating your potato plants when the tops die back.
 To promote wound healing and tuber maturation, you can cut the plant tops off at the soil surface level using pruning shears.
 This is good practice in regions where wet fall weather hampers potato harvesting.

 Dig your potatoes about two weeks after the vines have died or been cut back.
 Lightly irrigating the potato crop prior to digging softens dirt clods and reduces potential bruising and tuber damage during harvest.